-BASEBALL TEAM: The Bishop State Community College baseball team is a member of the Alabama Junior College Conference and the National Junior

-College Athletic Association.
+BASEBALL TEAM: The Bishop State Community College baseball team is a member of the Alabama Community College Conference and the National Junior College Athletic Association.
 Since its inception, the team has stressed quality performance on and off the field.
 The coaching staff emphasizes the importance of being a student first, then an athlete.
+All home games are played at the softball complex located on the Southwest Campus.